alu0101318066/alu0101318066/README.md

-#Hi there, I'm Kiana Bayani :wawe:
+# Hi there, I'm Kiana Bayani :wawe:

-I am currently studying Computer Engineering, focusing on Information Systems.
+Currently studying Computer Engineering, focusing on Information Systems.
+Fast learner and eager to explore new technologies.
+Able to switch between perfectionism and pragmatism.

 A few years ago I realized that I wanted to focus my efforts on being useful.
 For this reason, I'm trying to contribute more and more

 My passions:
 - Technology and software